adjust/android_sdk/README.md

 This is the Android SDK of adjust™.
 You can read more about adjust™ at adjust.com.

+## Example app

+There is an example app inside the [`example` directory][example].
+You can open the Android project to see an example on how the adjust SDK can be integrated.

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your